goergen95/sensorbox-docu/_drafts/Assembly2.md

 Connect the lengthened jumper-cables to the Lux- and Temperature-sensor.

-Insert the Lux-Sensor in the mount of the MST-cover and paste the cover-slip on the mounted Lux-sensor .
+Insert the Lux-Sensor in the mount of the Radiation shield top and paste the cover-slip on the mounted Lux-sensor .
 Ensure that the glue (glue-gun) is sealing the space between the cover-slip and the mount.
 Cut some grooves in the cooled off glue to ensure that water can drain.

-Connect all MST-lamellas to the MST cover and lead the jumper cables through the holes.
+Connect all Radiation shield middle parts to the Radiation shield top part and lead the jumper cables through the holes.

-Paste the Temperature-sensor on the inner side of the mount plate in the MST-bottom and connect it to the MST-lamellas while leading the cables trough the holes.
+Paste the Temperature-sensor on the inner side of the mount plate in the Radiation shield bottom part and connect it to the Radiation shield while leading the cables trough the holes.

 <img src="images/lmst.jpg" alt="" />